zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-observer-node.md

         * `sudo ufw allow 26656/tcp`
         * `sudo ufw allow 26657/tcp`
     * Edit `dcld.service` (Only needed for Ubuntu).
-        * Replace `ubuntu` with a user name you want to start service on behalf
+        * Replace `ubuntu` with a username you want to start service on behalf
     * Copy service configuration.
 (Only needed for Ubuntu).
         * `cp dcld.service /etc/systemd/system/`